nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Extensions:

 * 3a.
-HackAssist detects that the member already exists
+HackAssist detects that the person already exists
   * 3a1.
 HackAssist shows an error message
   * Use case ends.